ELMA365 Store solutions > SAML integration / SAML integration with AZURE

 You can fill out the necessary fields in two ways: by entering the values manually or by uploading the SAML metadata file that you obtained in the previous step.

 To upload the file, click the Upload metadata file button, select the metadata file you previously got in the SAML integration with ELMA365, and click Add.
-The configuration fields will be filled out automatically, you only need to save them.

 To fill out the basic configuration manually, replace the default value of the Identifier (Entity ID) field with the entityID attribute of the EntityDescriptor key from the ELMA365 .xml metadata file (for example, https://yourCompanyName.elma365.net/api/integrations/saml/85c86556-5c9e-4616-9742-a0f19ab6280c/metadata).

-In the Reply URL (Assertion Consumer Service URL) field, enter the value of the Location attribute of the AssertionConsumerService from the ELMA365 .xml metadata file (for example, https://elma365.net/guard/login/saml/85c86556-5c9e-4616-9742-a0f19ab6280c?company=yourCompanyName).
+In the Reply URL (Assertion Consumer Service URL) field, enter the value of the Location attribute of the AssertionConsumerService from the ELMA365 .xml metadata file, for example, https://elma365.ru/guard/login/saml/85c86556-5c9e-4616-9742-a0f19ab6280c?company=yourCompanyName.

 1. Next, let’s add new claims to the User Attributes & Claims section.